Genie+ Priorities at Hollywood Studios

 - Hollywood Studios has more “worthwhile” Genie+ choices than Animal Kingdom and EPCOT … combined.
 The problem is that everyone knows it and competes for all of the same reservations.
 Things book up absurdly quickly and it can be very frustrating.
 Go in with a plan.

-- Because the top priorities book up into the afternoon and evening even before the park opens, you need to be spending the whole day at Hollywood Studios, or be hopping here from a different park, if you want to take advantage of Genie+.
+- Because the top priorities book up into the afternoon and evening even before the park opens on some days, you need to be spending the whole day at Hollywood Studios, or be hopping here from a different park, if you want to take advantage of Genie+.

 Have you used Genie+ at Hollywood Studios?
 Do you agree with these rankings or would yours be different?
 Let me know in the comments!
 And check back on the blog for a similar list for Magic Kingdom.